Where Can I See Erupting Volcanoes in Iceland?

 Visitors to our rocky shores often want to visit volcanoes, and we are delighted to show them!
-You can literally see volcanoes from Reykjavik, and on our whale watching tours we can frequently can see all the way to Snaefellsjokull, a glacier on top of a volcano!
+You can literally see volcanoes from Reykjavik, and on our whale watching tours, we can frequently see all the way to Snaefellsjokull, a glacier on top of a volcano!
 It doesn’t get more Icelandic than that!
 On Iceland Discover’s South coast tour they drive over one, the energy beneath it is used to power an electric plant, and great columns of steam, shooting up from the ground!

 Whilst there are between 30 and 40 that have erupted there in the last few centuries there are three times that – over a hundred that haven’t erupted during the past thousand years.
 That said the highlands are a glorious place to go – but a challenging drive so you are probably best booking a trip into the highlands during summer in a 4×4 with Iceland Discover.

-We hope we have convinced you to come and enjoy the wonders of Iceland that are given to us by our volcanoes – the geysirs and hot springs, the dramatic landscape, the lava tunnels, the environmentally friendly electricity and hot water, without wanting to go and touch some lava with your bare hands!
-And we hope you feel confident that our responce to natural disasters is excellent, that we deal with them often and totally calming.
+We hope we have convinced you to come and enjoy the wonders of Iceland that are given to us by our volcanoes – the geysers and hot springs, the dramatic landscape, the lava tunnels, the environmentally friendly electricity and hot water, without wanting to go and touch some lava with your bare hands!
+And we hope you feel confident that our response to natural disasters is excellent, that we deal with them often and totally calmly.
 For example here is our Prime Minister Katrín Jakobsdóttir being interviewed when the strongest earthquake in 17 years, with a magnitude of 5.6 hit.
 She was shocked, then continued answering the question.